MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-ios.md

 After you've finished, the Connection Center should display the remote resources.

-Once subscribed to a feed, the feed's content will update automatically on a regular basis.
+Once subscribed to a feed, the feed content will update automatically on a regular basis.
 Resources may be added, changed, or removed based on changes made by your administrator.

 ## Manage your user accounts